praveen-r-0595/RandomPokeGenerator/README.md

 3. **Randomizer**: Pick a category → pick a gen → set how many → hit randomize
 4. **Quiz**: See the silhouette → pick your answer → check if you were right

-## To-Do

-- [ ] Hook up real PokeAPI data
-- [ ] Actual team builder with save/export
-- [ ] More quiz difficulty options
-- [ ] Better type filtering

 ## Real Quick

-This is just a fun project.
-Currently has dummy data, but it's built to work with PokeAPI whenever.

-Unofficial - not affiliated with Pokémon or The Pokémon Company.
+This is nothing to do with Official Pokemon - not affiliated with Pokémon or The Pokémon Company, just a fun project of mine.